Walking through the Fushimi Inari Gates felt like a dream! The endless trail of glowing orange surrounded by the forest was truly magical and surreal.

-Fushimi Inari Shrine is located just outside JR Inari Station, the second one from Kyoto Station along the JR Nara Line.
-The shrine can also be reached by a short walk from Fushimi Inari Station along the Keihan Main Line.
+Fushimi Inari is located outside the JR Inari Station.
+You can also reach this shrine can by a quick walk from Fushimi Inari Station along the Keihan Main Line.

-The main shrine that meets you at the entrance is nice enough, with it’s stark red colour and golden ornaments.
-But this is Kyoto, a city with hundreds of spectacular shrines and temples, and the main attraction is not the shrine itself but rather the pathway that starts behind the shrine.
+The main shrine that meets you at the entrance is stunning on it's own, with it’s stark red color and golden ornate details.
+The main attraction is not the shrine itself but the pathway that starts behind the shrine.
 Be sure to keep walking forward.

 FUSHIMI INARI SHRINE